aliezwz/ZheWang_BiofuelDiscovery/README.md

     print("Data splitting completed.")
     return X_train, X_test, y_train, y_test, smiles_train, smiles_test
 ```
-Meaning:Divide the dataset into training and test sets, and ensure that the training and test sets after the split are not empty.
+**Meaning**: Divide the dataset into training and test sets, and ensure that the training and test sets after the split are not empty.
-Input: The feature array X, the label array y, and the SMILES string array smiles.
+**Input**: The feature array X, the label array y, and the SMILES string array smiles.
-Output: Split training and test set features, labels, and SMILES strings.
+**Output**: Split training and test set features, labels, and SMILES strings.
-Usage:
+**Usage**:
 Here, You can achieve different ratios by changing the parameter **test_size**.
 ```
 X_train, X_test, y_train, y_test, smiles_train, smiles_test = split_data(X, y, smiles)